tn3w/ProtonVPN-IPs/README.md

 3. `protonvpn_ips.txt` - A plain text file with one IP address per line, making it easy to use in scripts or other tools that expect a simple list format.

+4. `protonvpn_entry_ips.json` - A JSON array containing the unique entry IP addresses used by ProtonVPN servers.

+5. `protonvpn_subdomains.json` - A JSON array containing unique subdomains used by ProtonVPN servers.

+## Token Authentication

+The project uses Proton API authentication tokens to fetch VPN server data.
+It now supports automatic token refresh, which helps maintain uninterrupted access to the API even when tokens expire.

+### Required Secrets

+For GitHub Actions to work properly, set the following repository secrets:

+- `AUTH_PM_UID`: Your Proton account UID
+- `AUTH_TOKEN`: Initial authentication token
+- `REFRESH_TOKEN`: Token used to refresh authentication credentials
+- `SESSION_ID`: Your session ID
+- `WEB_APP_VERSION`: (Optional) Override for the web app version string

+The workflow automatically refreshes tokens when needed and updates repository secrets accordingly.

 ## License
 Copyright 2025 TN3W